mindspore-lab/mindcv/README.md

 	* Stochastic Depth (depends on networks)
 	* Dropout (depends on networks)
 * Loss
-	* Cross Entropy (w/ class weight and auxilary logit support)
+	* Cross Entropy (w/ class weight and auxiliary logit support)
-	* Binary Cross Entropy  (w/ class weight and auxilary logit support)
+	* Binary Cross Entropy  (w/ class weight and auxiliary logit support)
 	* Soft Cross Entropy Loss (automatically enabled if mixup or label smoothing is used)
 	* Soft Binary Cross Entropy Loss (automatically enabled if mixup or label smoothing is used)
 * Ensemble